anedyaio/anedya-example-nodemcu/submitLogs/README.md

 ## Set-Up

 > [!IMPORTANT]
-> Prerequistic, Setup the dashboard and fill the connection key and physical device ID in the firmware.
+> Prerequisite: Set up the dashboard and fill the connection key and physical device ID in the firmware.
 For detailed guidance, visit [here](https://github.com/anedyaio/anedya-example-nodemcu/blob/main/README.md)

 ### Code Set-Up